joungh93/HSC_scripts/README.md

 ## Future works
 * Current version is only applicable to _**one HSC field with a single field name**_.
+(2020.
+09. 10.)
-However, there could be multiple HSC field data with different field names covering the region of your objects.
-This caveat will be revised in the future version.  :snail:
+* Multiple HSC field data with different field names is now able to be used by the updated codes.
+(2020.
+12. 28.)
+* :snail: